|

 huge areas of the sky, a wide-angle lens

 would be a much better choice.
-Most
+Equally

 important is that the lens be as ‘fast’ as